Fisher Investments Review

 Fisher Investments is a fee-only advisor, meaning it only makes money based on the value of your assets.

-Other money managers may earn both fees and commissions from investment products they place in your portfolio, which may create a misalignment of incentives.
+Other money managers (like Edward Jones) may earn both fees and commissions from investment products they place in your portfolio, which may create a misalignment of incentives.

-For example, if an advisor would earn a $1,000 commission for Product A but believes Product B, which would not earn them any commission, is a better fit for your portfolio, they may be tempted to use Product A to the detriment of your goals.
+For example, if an advisor would earn a $1,000 commission for Product A but believes Product B (no commission) is a better fit for your portfolio, they may be tempted to use Product A to the detriment of your goals.

-If you do choose to work with a financial advisor, either Fisher Investments or another firm, be sure they are fee-only.
+If you do choose to work with a financial advisor, be sure they are fee-only.

 Why I don't recommend Fisher Investments

-As a former financial advisor, I don't recommend Fisher investments for most people even though they do a lot of things right.
+As a former financial advisor, even though Fisher Investments does a lot of things right, I don't recommend them for most people.

 To sum up the pros and cons: